Industrial Architecture as Cinematic Stage – The Sequel!

 Also featuring analysis of the filmography of: Chantal Akerman | Michelangelo Antonioni | Ingmar Bergman | James Cameron | Alfred Hitchcock | Gale Anne Hurd | Stanley Kubrick | Akira Kurosawa | Chris Marker & more!

-This (in-person) event will take place in the Pye Building at Cambridge Museum of Technology.
+Want to attend in-person?
+The in-person event will take place in the Pye Building at Cambridge Museum of Technology.
 Entrance to the venue on the night is via the Museum’s upper gate on Cheddars Lane.

 There will be free light refreshments courtesy of the Institution of Mechanical Engineers (IMECHE)